20 Best Cities to Visit on a Cruise to Spain

 The port of Cádiz has one of the best shopping areas ever!
 I spent a fortune when we were doing Mediterranean cruises, and it was one of the best shopping experiences I’ve had!
 You’ll find many local, Spanish brands, and a lot of discounts everywhere.

-What to visit in Cádiz cruise port?
+Things to do in Cádiz

-Cádiz is a typically Andalusian city, featuring a mixture of Moorish and Western European influences.
 It has a rich history and cultural heritage: it has been a principal home port of the Spanish Navy since the 18th century, and it was from here that Christopher Columbus’ ships set sail to the New World three times (and arrived back to the same ports).

 I suggest you explore the Old Town’s squares, narrow streets, and its numerous historic monuments.
-A must-see place is the 15th century Plaza de San Juan de Dios square where an imposing building of the Town Hall stands out.
+A must-see place is the 15th-century Plaza de San Juan de Dios square where an imposing building of the Town Hall stands out.

 Plaza de San Juan de Dios with the imposing building of the Town Hall in the background, Cadiz, Spain